 Trump has already signaled he doesn’t want to send ground troops into Iran or even spend a long time fighting the country.
 That tracks with his own inclinations to keep the US out of foreign wars, particularly in the Middle East.
-But with hawkish aides at his side, like National Security Adviser John Bolton and Secretary of State Mike Pompeo, there’s a chance they could convince him not to look weak and to go all-in and grasp victory.
+But with hawkish aides at his side, like Secretary of State Mike Pompeo, there’s a chance they could convince him not to look weak and to go all-in and grasp victory.

 But the options facing the president at that point will be extremely problematic, experts say.

 The riskiest one — by far — would be to invade Iran.
 The logistics alone boggle the mind, and any attempt to try it would be seen from miles away.
 “There’s no surprise invasion of Iran,” Brewer, who is now at the Center for Strategic and International Studies think tank in Washington, told me.

 Iran has nearly three times the amount of people Iraq did in 2003, when the war began, and is about three and a half times as big.
 In fact, it’s the world’s 17th-largest country, with territory greater than France, Germany, the Netherlands, Belgium, Spain, and Portugal combined.